narcoleprosy/discord-email-notifier/README.md

 ```

 The bot will log in and start checking your email according to the intervals you set.

+### 8. Updating the Setup

+If you need to update the setup or make changes to the script, you can simply edit the `.env` file and restart the script.
+No need to rebuild anything.

+### 9. Troubleshooting

+If you encounter issues, check the following:

+- Ensure all environment variables in the `.env` file are correctly set.
+- Verify that your IMAP server and email credentials are correct.
+- Ensure your Discord bot token and channel IDs are valid.
+- Check the terminal for error messages and consult the [Discord API documentation](https://discord.com/developers/docs/intro) for more information.

+Feel free to reach out if you have any questions or run into any issues.
+Enjoy your setup!

 ## Docker Setup